-The Company generated cash from operations of \$325.3 million, \$352.2 million, and \$205.2 million in fiscal 2022, 2021, and 2020 respectively.
+The Company generated cash from operations of \$254.4 million, \$325.3 million, and \$352.2 million in fiscal 2023, 2022, and 2021 respectively.
+The decrease in cash generated from operating activities in fiscal 2023 as compared to fiscal 2022 was mainly a result of changes in net earnings and changes in the timing of cash payments on certain operating assets and liabilities.
 The decrease in cash generated from operating activities in fiscal 2022 as compared to fiscal 2021 was mainly a result of changes in the timing of cash payments on certain operating assets and liabilities, largely offset by an increase in year over year net earnings.
-The increase in cash generated from operating activities in fiscal 2021 as compared to fiscal 2020 was mainly a result of an increase in year over year operating income of \$79.9 million and a \$29.3 million benefit to operating cash from year-over-year changes in operating assets and liabilities as well as a non-cash stock-based compensation expense of \$16.6 million.